swcbotawain/ShipWreckDocs/GEMS.md

 - 🌞SolarFarm: High APY BNB miner
 - 🐂Boolish: building the Poocoin of Cronos Chain
 - 🏦CryptoVault: give and share crypto with anyone
-- 🎮ENNCTR: A new standard for GameFi
+- 🎮ENCTR: A new standard for GameFi
 - 🔷EXO: the next generation of De-Fi
 - 🟨Xilence: Build, Launch, Invest, Thrive with Xilence Launchpad